Sunday, June 18, 2023

 Olivia stood up straight and hoped he meant that he would have mercy and compassion on her and Humansville.
 She breathed deep and wished again for Humansville to be a better place to live.

-“Evelyn, show yourself and return to Eden now,” Adam II insisted in a booming voice, as she stepped through the window.
+“Evelyn, show yourself and return to Eden now,” Adam II insisted in a loud voice.
+He shook his head as she stepped through the window.
 “I originally sent you with the Tree to grant Olivia’s wish, causing a test for Humansville to better itself.
 You have had no compassion.
 You were not supposed to cause any havoc.”

-In stillness, Olivia watched the conversation in remorse for every bad decision that she had ever made in haste.
+In stillness, Olivia watched the conversation with remorse for every bad decision that she had ever made.

 “Even though it was your first trip into the town of Humansville, you have failed so miserably that I forbid you to ever become human,” Adam II said.
 “Your free will would cost me too much.
-So, this decree takes away any option of you ever becoming human.
-As punishment, you will appear chained to the original Tree of Good and Evil in Eden for eternity.
+So, I now decree that you will never becoming human.
+As punishment, you will appear chained to the original Tree of Good and Evil in the Land of Eden for eternity.
 You will be a sign of the dangers of evil.”

-“I know you don’t believe that to be true,” Adam II argued, as he slammed his scepter on the ground.
+“I know you don’t believe that to be true,” Adam II replied, as he slammed his scepter on the ground.
 Waving the scepter, he pointed to the window to Humansville.

 “Yes, sir,” Olivia agreed, as she bowed to him.
 Then, she jumped through the open window before he could change his mind.
 She swirled and whirled through a winding tunnel.
 After a few long moments, she stepped into her backyard with a thud.
 She once again faced a tree full of cursed apples and a mysterious player piano.